Stop! This is a browser feature intended for developers.

 Stop.
 Browser Feature.
 Facebook.

-Note: If you have no idea what XSS is, then you should NEVER copy and paste anything into the developer console.
-Don’t play with things that you have no knowledge about.
+If you have no knowledge of XSS or JavaScript, then you should never copy and paste anything into the developer console.